-Your roof has a lot to do with the cost of your home insurance policy.
-After all, it plays a significant role in protecting your home.
-If you choose to replace your roof this spring be sure to notify your insurance company, especially if you change the materials of your roof.
-The strength of the materials, their susceptibility to fire, and their expected lifespan will likely affect your home insurance rates.
+Your roof plays a significant role in protecting your home.
+Notify your insurance company if you plan to make repairs or choose to replace your roof, particularly if you change the style.
+The materials’ strength, susceptibility to fire, and expected lifespan will likely affect your home insurance rate.

 Increasing your home’s replacement cost

-Talk to your insurance provider before any home maintenance projects to learn how upgrades will impact your insurance rates.
-It’s possible the discounts you may receive by improving and upgrading your home may balance the increased replacement cost, saving you money down the line.
+Before starting any renovations, talk to your insurance provider to learn how home upgrades will impact your home insurance rate.
+Discounts for improving and upgrading your home may outweigh the increased replacement cost.

 Compare home insurance quotes from 30+ providers in one simple step.
 Start saving today!